 So many times, people stop waaayyyy too soon instead of being patient and allowing the seed you’ve planted to grow.

-Consistency instills trust, confidence, being reliable, competent and professional.
+Consistency instills trust, confidence, reliability, competence, and professionalism.
 The consequence of being consistent is establishing great selling habits.

-Challenge: Take a hard look and determine what activities you need to be consistent in that can produce sales and give value.
+Challenge: Take a hard look and determine what activities you need to be consistent in to produce sales and give value.

 I can’t stress enough the value of being consistent.
 If you find yourself overwhelmed, then drill down on the selling activities that will truly bring you and your clients/prospects the most value.
 Make a plan to be consistent in those activities and then be 100% committed.
 If you do nothing else in this article….commit to being consistent.
 Few are consistent.
 So be different.
 Be consistent and you’ll stand out from the competition!

 The 3 Common Mistakes salespeople make are easily avoidable.
 Make it your aim this week to avoid these 3 common mistakes.
 Ask yourself everyday..